auth0/docs/articles/extensions/custom-social-extensions.md

 - __Client ID__: The provider's client ID;
 - __Client Secret__: The provider's client secret;
 - __Authorization URL__: The URL where the transaction begins and authorization occurs;
-- __Token URL__: The URL used to exchange the code generated from the information you provide for an access_token;
+- __Token URL__: The URL used to exchange the code generated from the information you provide for an Access Token;
 - __Scope__: The scope parameters for which you want access rights;
 - __Fetch User Profile Script__: The JS function that returns the user profile and associated information.
 It will be auto-generated with the appropriate fields depending on the chosen provider.
 - __Custom Headers__: An optional JSON object that lets you provide custom headers to be included in the HTTP calls to the provider.
 Should be in the format of: